nanabear0/terepan/README.md

 You can see all the latest releases in the latest releases page. (duh)

 As the page stores all it's data in the localstorage use the import and export tabs to move your followed artists between browsers.
 Just export to a file and import it in the import tab.

+## Latest features
+- Can now view all releases and tracks for an album
+- Less paddington all around, easier to use on mobile
+- Respect musicbrainz api ratelimiting rules.
+No more 503, overrall faster metadata updates